 Part C. Philosophy.
 The Rhode Island Department of Elderly Affairs was established in 1977 (R.I.G.L. § 42-66-1) in response to the growing needs of Rhode Island's older population.
-The Department's Mission is to provide the best possible network of supportive services to help older Rhode Islanders live in dignity, security and maximum independence.
+The Department's Mission is ensure excellence in service, advocacy and public policy dedicated to the needs of older Rhode Islanders, their families, caregivers and adults with disabilities through a single, visible and responsive agency.

-Access, choice and quality assurance are the watchword of the Rhode Island Department of Elderly Affairs (RIDEA) in approving agencies to deliver services to our state's senior citizens.
+Access, choice and quality assurance are the watchwords of the Rhode Island Department of Elderly Affairs (RIDEA) in approving agencies to deliver services to our state's senior citizens.
 RIDEA believes that a case management system with uniform standards based on a consumer-focused delivery of service will ensure that older adults receive quality and consistent care to meet their health, social and psychological needs.
 The local case manager respects the rights and preferences of the consumer and family, including their involvement in the care planning process.
 The local case management process empowers the consumer to make choices among available resources.